CFB North Bay

 Canadian Forces Base North Bay, also CFB North Bay, is an air force base located at the City of North Bay, Ontario about 350 km northwest of Ottawa.
 The base is subordinate to 1 Canadian Air Division, Winnipeg, Manitoba, and is the centre for North American Aerospace Defense Command (NORAD) operations in Canada, under the Canadian NORAD Region Headquarters, also in Winnipeg.
-It is also home to the 1 Air Force, Detachment 2 of the United States Air Force.
+It is also home to the First Air Force, Detachment 2 of the United States Air Force.
 It is located next to and shares infrastructure with North Bay/Jack Garland Airport.

-22 Wing/Canadian Forces Base North Bay is the most important military base in Canada with respect to the continental air defence of North America and the country's air sovereignty.
-It is also home to one of the most unusual military installations in North America, the NORAD Underground Complex, an installation built over 60 storeys underground inside a cave almost 1.5x longer than an American football field and nearly 5 storeys tall.
+It is an installation built over 60 storeys underground inside a cave and nearly 5 storeys tall.

 On 1 April 1993, all air bases in Canada were redesignated as wings; the base was renamed 22 Wing/Canadian Forces Base North Bay.
 This is abbreviated as 22 Wing/CFB North Bay.
 Today, although this designation still stands, the base is often referred to simply as "22 Wing", and the Base Commander as the "Wing Commander".